 Membranous and truncate ligule.

 Upper leaves have a swollen leaf-sheath which envelopes the inflorescence before flowering.

 Inflorescence spike -like, narrowed at both ends; usually and partly enclosed in the leaf sheath.

 Persistent seed bank, emergence from shallow depths (< 3 cm, 1.18 inch).

 P. paradoxa is an aggressive annual grass weed of many crops in moderate and warm areas (Mediterranean basin, Asia, Australia, Mexico, Southern States of the USA, Southern Europe, East Europe).

 Hooded canarygrass prefers alluvial, sandy-clay or clay texture soils with high soil moisture.

 P. paradoxa is frequency increasing in crops.

-Crop competition and high density sowing may reduce P. paradoxa.
+Crop competition and high seeding density of crop may reduce P. paradoxa development.